NathanielInman/kepler452b/README.md

   - Some skills will require you to press a direction or select an enemy

 ### Purchasable Upgrades
-Throughout gameple you acquire money that can be used in-between games to increase the effectiveness of your units you control on runs.
-All costs below are base cost.
-Each thing may be upgraded an infinite amount of times with the cost doubling with each purchase.
-Characters can eventually become invulnerable to damage with enough upgrades.
+Throughout gameplay you acquire money that can be used in-between games to increase the effectiveness of your units you control on each run.
+All costs below are base cost where each attribute may be upgraded an infinite amount of times with the cost doubling with each purchase.
+It is expected that characters may eventually become invulnerable to damage with enough upgrades.

 - **+1 Damage** - $1000
 - **+1 Defense** - $1000